wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 [![Reports](/images/reports.png)](/images/reports.png)

 4\.
-The **Settings** section contains all the settings that you briefly explored when setting up the shop: general store settings, products settings, shipping, payments and more.
+The **Settings** section contains all the settings you need when setting up your shop.
+You have already explored general store settings, products settings, shipping, payments and more.

 [![Settings](/images/settings.png)](/images/settings.png)

-5\. **Status** provides an overall snapshot of your setup, as well as potential conflicts, and is mostly used for troubleshooting on your own or when contacting support.
+5\. **Status** provides a snapshot of your setup.
+It will highlight potential conflicts.
+Use this for troubleshooting on your own or when contacting support.

 [![Status](/images/status.png)](/images/status.png)

 6\.
-The **Extensions** section is where you can browse for additional plugins and extensions to extend the functionality and features of your store.
+The **Extensions** section is where you can find more plugins and extensions.
+These will help you to extend the functionality and features of your store.

 [![Extensions](/images/extensions.png)](/images/extensions.png)